040code/040code/_posts/2018-09-04-fsf-backend.md

 In this quite short blog we just summarizing briefly the talks and **our opinion** about the talks.
 We have rated all talks, the rating is subjective as well.

+First of all we would like to thank [Luca Marchesini](https://twitter.com/xbill82) for hosting the sessions.

 ## Day one

 ### Reinvent the social web